-With this at hand, we can compare delegation to communication for the Gaussian and for the Laplace distribution.
-Note that the distributions of the absolute values of the Gaussian and the Laplace are ordered as follows: the Gaussian is smaller than the Laplace in the convex transform order; and the Gaussian is uniformly less variable than the Laplace for equal variances (see Lemma A.8 in the appendix).
-Hence, we can say that the Laplace distribution is more tail-risky than the Gaussian distribution.
+With this at hand, we can compare delegation to communication under the Gaussian distribution and under the Laplace distribution.
+First recall that by Corollary 1, the comparison of delegation and communication is independent of the variance.
+The following statement thus holds for all levels of variance.
+Further, note that the distributions of the absolute values of the Gaussian and the Laplace are ordered as follows: the Gaussian is smaller than the Laplace in the convex transform order; and the Gaussian is uniformly less variable than the Laplace (see Lemma A.8 in the appendix).